Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Related Work

-\citet{ama09} solve a series of IPs to incrementally improve an initial schedule found using the greedy heuristic of \citet{gersh87}.
-All variables in the PCPSP IP are first fixed to their value in this initial schedule.
-A selection of variables are then unfixed and the resulting IP solved to yield a (potentially) improved solution.
+\citet{ama09} solve a series of integer programs to incrementally improve an initial schedule found using the greedy heuristic of \citet{gersh87}.
+All model variables are first fixed to their value in this initial schedule.
+A selection of variables are then unfixed and the resulting model solved to yield a (potentially) improved solution.
 These variables are then fixed to their value in this new solution.
 This process is repeated for all collections of variables generated in accordance with several strategies.
 The `cone above' strategy defines, for each block $b$, a set of variables relating to the mining of $b$ and its predecessors.
 The `periods' strategy defines, for each period $t$, a set of variables relating to the activities of $t$.
-The `transversal' strategy defines, for each block $b$, a set of variables relating to the mining of all blocks within a defined distance of $b$. \citet{chic12} extend the heuristic of \citet{ama09} with different methods of selecting which variables to fix.
-These methods select a random block $b$ that has been scheduled for mining in some period $t$, then: unfix variables relating to the mining of $b$ and its predecessors (or, alternately, its successors); or unfix all variables (to a maximum number) relating to blocks mined in periods $t-1$, $t$, and $t+1$.
+The `transversal' strategy defines, for each block $b$, variables relating to the mining of all blocks within a defined distance of $b$. \citet{chic12} extend the heuristic of \citet{ama09} with different methods for selecting variables to fix.
+These methods select a random block $b$ that has been scheduled for mining in some period $t$, then: unfixes variables relating to the mining of $b$ and its predecessors (or, alternately, its successors); or unfixes all variables (to a maximum number) relating to blocks mined in periods $t-1$, $t$, and $t+1$.